 It's natural for a child to want to understand her biological roots.
-If you choose to disclose the donation to your child as she grows older, you may find that your child wants to explore a connection with her biological father.
-If the donor was a friend or family member, this may be possible, but it may also be the donor's wishes not to have that kind of relationship with your child.
-If the donor was anonymous and asked not to be contacted, this will be impossible.
+If you choose to disclose your child's biological origin to her as she grows older, you may find that she wants to explore a connection with her biological father.
+If the donor was a friend or family member, that may be possible, but the donor might not want to have that kind of relationship with your child.
+If the donor was anonymous and asked not to be contacted, finding him most likely won't be an option.

-If you wish to be a single mother or are part of a lesbian couple, sperm donation is your only option for conception.
-While you can and should explore the possibility of adoption, if it's your wish to become a biological mother and/or give birth yourself (or you find adoption impossible), donation is a necessary part of your fertility treatment.
+If you're a lesbian couple or an aspiring single mother by choice, sperm donation is your only option for conception.
+While you can and should explore the possibility of adoption, if it's your wish to become a biological mother and/or give birth yourself (or if adoption isn't a possibility for you), using donor sperm will have to be part of your fertility treatment.
 You can choose the donor from among your friends and the family members of your partner (if applicable) or apply for an anonymous donor.

-While the donation agency will do its best to perform a through medical history check, it may be possible that either the donor didn't know about or chose to withhold information about a high disposition for a medical condition or disease in his family history.
-If the donor wishes to remain anonymous, it can be difficult, if not impossible, for you to track him down even through the agency for more information or testing should your child exhibit the symptoms of a disease or condition.
+While the sperm bank (or cryobank) will do its best to perform a through check of the sperm donor's medical history, he might not be aware of a medical condition or disease in his family history — or he might choose not to mention it.
+If the donor wants to remain anonymous, it can be difficult, if not downright impossible, for you to track him down later for more information or testing should your child show symptoms of a disease or medical condition.

-There is no single answer as to whether sperm donation should be a part of your fertility treatment.
-You should weigh the pros against the cons and then discuss the option with your fertility specialist before you decide.
+There is no one right answer as to whether sperm donation should be a part of your fertility treatment.
+You should draw up your own personal list of pros and cons and weigh them carefully to help you see which way you're leaning.
+Be sure to include comparisons to any other options you're considering, such as adoption.
+Finally, discuss the issue with your partner, your family, and your fertility specialist before you make a final decision.